 On the shore of the Hrazdan Gorge you can see a surviving fragment of an old Yerevan architecture.
 Build in mid-19th century, the building with a historic facade was reborn in 2017 thanks to “Yerevan My Love” a heritage-led regeneration project.

-The Children’s Center services are designed not only for children for disabilities.
+It hosts the Children’s Center.
 The doors of the center are open for refugee and displaced children as well as for children from socially vulnerable families and lacking proper care.

 The unique feature of the center is the roof with its beautiful panoramic view of mount Ararat and a vast green space in front of the building.